surlykke/Go-Generics-with-constraints/README.md

 ## Generics

-Type- and function definitions at the top level may be generic.
+Type- and function definitions at package level may be generic.
 That means they may depend on type parameters.
 An example:

 ```Go
 \T/ type List struct {